babashka/sci/doc/forking.md

   lineage.
 - Dynamic binding frames remain thread/evaluation scoped.
 A fork snapshots root bindings; it does not capture a running continuation or binding frame.
+- Interpreter bindings are scoped to their world.
+Managed asynchronous callbacks convey and restore both the selected world and binding frame.
 - Writes before the first fork have ordinary SCI/Clojure mutable behavior.
   The first fork materializes the primary values into dense slots; later writes update the selected world's slots.